 Make Healthy Eating a Priority

-Fruits, vegetables, proteins, fiber, and the right quantity of water are all components of a nutritious diet.
+Fruits, vegetables, proteins, fiber, and the right amount of water are all components of a nutritious diet.
 It gives all the nourishment required for the body and mind to operate properly and leaves one feeling renewed.

 Make Enough Sleep